-Consensual same-sex activity between adult men is illegal under the law and is punishable by up to two years in prison.
+Consensual same-sex sexual activity among adult men is illegal under the law and is punishable by up to two years in prison.
 Anal intercourse is punishable with a maximum sentence of life in prison, regardless of whether the intercourse is between persons of the same sex.
-Activists reported it was more common for police to use the law to intimidate men who were gay or perceived to be gay than to make arrests.
+These laws were not enforced during the year; however, activists reported it was more common for police to use the law to intimidate men who were gay or perceived to be gay than to make arrests.
 The law also criminalizes cross-dressing.
+Despite this, the government permitted the first gay pride parade in June.

-No antidiscrimination legislation exists to protect persons from discrimination based on real or perceived sexual orientation or gender identity, and NGOs reported widespread discrimination of persons in this regard.
-Reports noted discrimination in employment, access to education and medical care, and in public space.
+No antidiscrimination legislation exists to protect persons from discrimination based on real or perceived sexual orientation, gender identity or expression, or sex characteristics, and NGOs reported widespread discrimination of persons in this regard.
+Reports noted official and societal discrimination in employment, access to education and medical care, and in public space.
+According to a 2014 survey, approximately 12 percent of men who had sex with men experienced stigma daily, while approximately 30 percent of transgender youth and adults encountered stigma every day or regularly.